Paper Filings to Avoid Scanning Delays with USCIS

 8. Colored Paper – Always print forms on white paper to enable high-quality scanning.

-9. Duplicates – Only submit more than one copy of the same document if explicitly required by the form instructions or regulations.
+9. Duplicates – Only submit more than one copy of the document if the form instructions or regulations explicitly require it.

 10. Original Documents – Avoid sending original documents such as birth certificates, marriage certificates, and passports unless explicitly instructed to do so by the form or by USCIS issuing a specific request.